I’m always asked for suggestions of things to see and do in Sligo, so I thought I’d write a blog post of some of my suggestions.

 Sligo is home to The Model Sligo, one of Ireland’s leading centres for contemporary art.
 You can also visit The Hamilton Gallery and the Hyde Bridge Gallery who host regular exhibitions.
 Whatever your interests Sligo has something for everyone.

 Enjoy some rest and relaxation.
 Sligo is home to two seaweed bath centres, Voya in Strandhill or Kilcullens in Enniscrone.
 You can also enjoy yoga, spa treatments, reiki, beauty treatments, and so much more.
-Sligo Hub has a post about spas in Sligo for some inspiration https://sligohub.com/spas-in-sligo/
+I’d highly recommend the Ocean Sands Hotel Spa in Enniscrone, read the full blog post here: https://magnumlady.com/2023/02/11/a-spa-by-the-seaside/

 I hope this blog post has given you a few ideas of places to visit in our beautiful county.
 Enjoy your visit.